Housing Aid (APL, ALS): How to Reduce Your Student Rent in France

 CAF Multilingual Tutorials

-If you’re worried about making mistakes or want to save time, EasyAPL is a paid platform that handles your application from start to finish.
+If you’re worried about making mistakes or simply want to save time, EasyAPL is a paid platform that manages your application from start to finish.
+A practical option, especially for non-French speakers.

-• Convenience: 100% online, available in French and English.
+• Convenient: 100% online process, available in French and English.

-• 100% satisfaction guaranteed: EasyAPL refunds your application fee if you’re not eligible for housing assistance (APL).
+• Guarantee: 100% satisfaction, EasyAPL refunds the service fee if you are not eligible for housing aid.

 “Welcome Weeks” on Campus